16 Dates and times

 # data table

-flights_dt = (flights.
+= (flights.

-query('(dep_time.notna()) & (arr_time.notna())').
+flights_dt '(dep_time.notna()) & (arr_time.notna())').

-dep_time = lambda x: make_datetime_100(x, 'dep_time'),
+assign(= lambda x: make_datetime_100(x, 'dep_time'),

-arr_time = lambda x: make_datetime_100(x, 'arr_time'),
+dep_time = lambda x: make_datetime_100(x, 'arr_time'),

-sched_dep_time = lambda x: make_datetime_100(x, 'sched_dep_time'),
+arr_time = lambda x: make_datetime_100(x, 'sched_dep_time'),

-sched_arr_time = lambda x: make_datetime_100(x, 'sched_arr_time')
+sched_dep_time = lambda x: make_datetime_100(x, 'sched_arr_time')

-filter( regex = 'origin|dest|delay$|time$')
+).filter( regex = 'origin|dest|delay$|time$')

 )

-#> dep_time sched_dep_time dep_delay ... origin dest air_time
+flights_dt#> dep_time sched_dep_time dep_delay ... origin dest air_time

 #> 0 2013-01-01 05:17:00 2013-01-01 05:15:00 2.0 ...
 EWR IAH 227.0